• Skip to primary navigation

 Hazelnut flour/meal made from toasted hazelnuts in a Cuisinart food processor.

 We love to add hazelnut flour to cookies and other baked goods because it is so easy to make and adds a unique nutty accent.
-Use store-bought toasted hazelnuts or roast hazelnuts (filberts) and remove the skin on your own with ease.
+Use store-bought toasted hazelnuts or roast hazelnuts and remove the skin on your own with ease.
 If you are looking for a hazelnut cookie recipe for the holidays, check out our Baci di Dama (Italian Chocolate Hazelnut Cookies).

 Hazelnut flour is naturally gluten-free and made in under a minute with a food processor or blender.
 It's also rich in folate, manganese, copper, and vitamin E. Add hazelnut flour to baked goods (cookies, muffins, and cakes), energy bars or balls, toffee, granola, pancakes, and more!